Buckeye Township, Ellis County, Kansas

 Buckeye Township is a township in Ellis County, Kansas, United States.
-As of the 2010 census, its population was 414.
+As of the 2020 census, its population was 391.

 Geography

 Buckeye Township covers an area of 136.11 sqmi and contains no incorporated settlements.
 According to the USGS, it contains three cemeteries: Hyacinth, Saint Andrew and Saint Severin.

 History

 A post office was opened at Martin in 1875.
 The post office was discontinued in 1894.
 The Martin area was part of Saline Township until 1910, when it passed to Riverview Township, and ultimately was incorporated into Buckeye Township.
+In 2023, the townships of Ellis County were redrawn.
+Buckeye Township absorbed Catherine Township and Ellis Township, which became East Buckeye and West Buckeye respectively within the township.